 On September 26, 2022, the Company completed the Asset Sale to Emergent of the Company's exclusive worldwide rights to brincidofovir, including TEMBEXA® and specified related assets (the Asset Sale).
 Emergent paid the Company an upfront cash payment of approximately \$238 million upon the closing of the Asset Sale.
-In addition, pursuant to the Asset Purchase Agreement, the Company is eligible to receive from Emergent: (i) up to an aggregate of approximately \$124 million in milestone payments payable upon the exercise of the options under the BARDA Agreement for the delivery of up to 1.7 million treatment courses of tablet and suspension formulations of TEMBEXA to the U.S. government; (ii) royalty payments equal to 15% of all gross profits associated with the sales of TEMBEXA made outside of the United States during the exclusivity period of TEMBEXA on a market-to-market basis; (iii) royalty payments equal to 20% of future gross profits of TEMBEXA made in the United States associated with volumes above 1.7 million treatment courses of therapy during the exclusivity period of TEMBEXA; and (iv) up to an additional \$12.5 million upon the achievement of certain other developmental milestones.
+In addition, pursuant to the Asset Purchase Agreement, the Company is eligible to receive from Emergent: (i) up to an aggregate of approximately \$124 million in milestone payments payable upon the exercise of the options under the BARDA Agreement (as defined below) for the delivery of up to 1.7 million treatment courses of tablet and suspension formulations of TEMBEXA to the U.S. government; (ii) royalty payments equal to 15% of all gross profits associated with the sales of TEMBEXA made outside of the United States during the exclusivity period of TEMBEXA on a market-to-market basis; (iii) royalty payments equal to 20% of future gross profits of TEMBEXA made in the United States associated with volumes above 1.7 million treatment courses of therapy during the exclusivity period of TEMBEXA; and (iv) up to an additional \$12.5 million upon the achievement of certain other developmental milestones.

 The BARDA Agreement was novated to Emergent in December 2022.
-Under the Asset Purchase Agreement, the Company recognized \$0.2 million of contract revenue for expense reimbursement related to support provided to Emergent for the three months ended March 31, 2023.
+Under the Asset Purchase Agreement, the Company recognized \$26,000 and \$0.2 million of contract revenue for expense reimbursement related to support provided to Emergent for the three and six months ended June 30, 2023, respectively.